The watermelon peperomia, aka Peperomia argyreia [pep-er-ROH-mee-uh ar-GY-ree-uh], is an herbaceous perennial native to South America (Brazil).

 The Peperomia argyreia plant does not have any serious disease or insect problems.
 Like most houseplants, overwatering will lead to root rot problems.

 Weak plants are susceptible to whitefly, spider mite, and mealybug infestation.

 Providing the right balance of indirect light, water, humidity, and good ventilation helps prevent pest problems.

-In its native South America, this plant is a tropical forest ground cover.
+In its native South America, the Watermelon pepper plant is a tropical forest ground cover.
 This colorful evergreen does well in tropical outdoor settings in partial shade.

-As a houseplant, you will have the greatest success by providing ample warmth, humidity and dappled light.
+You will have the greatest success as a house plant with proper watermelon plant care, such as providing ample warmth, humidity, and dappled light.